Metabolism and Weight Management: The Science Behind Fat Loss, Energy, and Long-Term Health

 This includes both structured exercise and daily movement, also known as non-exercise activity thermogenesis (NEAT).

-Activity levels vary widely between individuals and play a major role in metabolic health.
-Learn more in our article on exercise and metabolic rate.
+Activity levels vary widely between individuals and play a major role in metabolic health, and you can explore this relationship in more detail in our article on how exercise influences metabolic rate and energy expenditure.

 3. Thermic Effect of Food (TEF)